rust-embedded/discovery/microbit/src/04-meet-your-hardware/terminology.md

 ### The Board Support Crate (historically called Board Support Package, or BSP)
 The job of the BSP is to abstract a whole board
 (such as the micro:bit) away at once.
-That means it has to provide abstractions to use both the microcontroller as well als the sensors, LEDs etc. that might be present on the board.
-Quite often (especially with custom made boards) you will just be working with a HAL for the chip and build the drivers for the sensors either yourself or search for them on crates.io.
+That means it has to provide abstractions to use both the microcontroller as well as the sensors, LEDs etc. that might be present on the board.
+Quite often (especially with custom-made boards) you will just be working with a HAL for the chip and build the drivers for the sensors either yourself or search for them on crates.io.
 Luckily for us though, the micro:bit does actually have a [BSP] so we are going to use that on top of our